-The biggest changes in the Series 2 over the Series 1 (which we also loved) include a neat little carrying case now doubles as a charging station for the controller's new rechargeable battery with 40 hours of juice.
-Finally, with project Xcloud and Apple Arcade bringing some great games to your mobile device, you can easily pair the Series 2 controller via Bluetooth.
+The most significant changes in the Series 2 over the Series 1 (which we also loved) include a neat little carrying case that doubles as a charging station for the controller's new rechargeable battery with 40 hours of juice.
+Finally, with project Xcloud and Apple Arcade bringing some great games to mobile devices, you can easily pair the Series 2 controller via Bluetooth.

 Well, it's not for everyone, but the Wolverine Ultimate does have its fair share of unique, downright enticing features.
-For starters, the face buttons—the ones labeled A, B, X and Y—click in like a mouse.
-This seemingly minuscule detail, but actually makes a world of difference.
-It's like using nothing but membrane keyboards your whole life and then making the move to mechanical switches.
+For starters, the face buttons—the ones labeled A, B, X, and Y—click like mouse buttons.
+This seemingly minuscule detail makes a world of difference.
+It's like using nothing but membrane keyboards your whole life and then making a move to mechanical switches.
 So while the enclosed 10-foot braided micro USB cable takes some getting used to, tactile button presses are a worthy trade-off.

 Of course, no Razer product would be complete without a healthy dose of Chroma, the three-headed green snake company's signature brand of RGB lighting.
 However, rather than integrating it into the existing Synapse 3 app for Windows, Razer decided to develop an app specifically for Xbox One.
 So if you do plan on using this controller for your PC, bear in mind you'll need a separate app to configure it.

 Ignore those who seem to think every game is best with a mouse and keyboard.
 Assassins Creed Valhalla is not best played with a keyboard.
 Street Fighter 5 is not best played with a keyboard.
 True, we play most games with a mouse and keyboard, but for PC gamers with ranging tastes, a good controller is a must.